-Travel responsibly by never straying from designated roads, trails and waterways, and always launch your watercraft in a designated area.
+Travel responsibly by never straying from designated roads, trails, and waterways.
+Also, please launch your watercraft in a designated area.

 Respect the rights of others, including: anglers, boaters, campers, private-property owners, scuba divers, swimmers, skiers, and trail users, just to name a few.
-Allow them to enjoy their recreational activities undisturbed.
-An easy way to do this is to keep your dog on a leash and pick up its droppings, the latter of which also preserves water quality.
+Allow them to enjoy their activities undisturbed.
+An easy way to do this is to keep your dog on a leash and pick up its droppings, the latter of which also preserves clean water.

-Educate yourself by: obtaining travel maps, learning relevant laws, planning for your trip, taking skill-specific lessons, and knowing how to use and operate your equipment safely.
-(Hint: where maps are unavailable, take a photograph of the posted map.
+Educate yourself by: obtaining travel maps, learning local laws, planning for your trip, taking skill-specific lessons, and knowing how to use and operate your equipment safely.
+(Hint: where maps are unavailable, take a photograph of the map posted.
 This may help you if you lose your way but not your camera.)

 Avoid sensitive areas, even if they are located on designated routes.
 These include: lakeshores, stream banks, wetlands, meadows that serve as nesting-bird areas, and wet, eroding trails and bike paths.
 It's not always easy to tell when you're close to vulnerable animals or terrain, so please keep your dog on a leash at all times.
 Doing so protects wildlife habitat and sensitive soils from damage.
 And please, never operate your watercraft in shallow waters or near shorelines at high speeds.

-By treading lightly, each of us can ensure the delicate resources of Delaware continue to be protected and enhanced for current and future generations.
-Now get out there and get active.
+By treading lightly, each of us can ensure that Delaware's delicate resources remain protected for all.
+Now get out there and get active!